machfile/machfile/README.md

 - `environment` - Dictonary of keys and values that will be injected into the execution environment of the `script` commands.

+### Environment files

+Mach supports `.env` files.
+Values from environment files are **not** automatically passed into the environments of tasks, instead, individual values can be forwarded or used to construct other environment variables.
+Alternatively, the entire content fo the `.env` file can be forwarded to the invoked task.

+#### Env file value forwarding

+// TODO: fill out

+#### Env file value usage in scripts and `environment` values

+// TODO: fill out

+#### Forwarding of the entire env file

+// TODO: fill out

 ### Configuration examples

 The following is an example configuration written in `toml`: